Research Projects

 Goals: stochastic computational predictions of melt pool variability, surface roughness, porosity, etc.

-Stochastic thermal fluid analysis for surface roughness and porosity predictions
+Stochastic thermal fluid analysis for surface roughness and porosity predictions [Li et al, AM, 2024]

 Publications: